Selected Questions and Answers

 Please visit the IRI solutions and products sections to learn more.
 Also, do not hesitate to contact us if you have any questions, or need details on specific features or options applicable to your use case(s).

-The price of IRI FieldShield is based only on the number of hostnames where static data masking jobs run; i.e., wherever the executable/engine is installed.
-The price does not vary by the number of cores, users, data sources, rows, functions, features, etc.
+The perpetual use (CapEx) price of IRI data de-identification software (like IRI FieldShield) is usually based only on the number of hostnames where static data masking jobs run; i.e., wherever the executable/engine (SortCL program) is installed.
+The price does not vary by the number of cores, IRI Workbench (job design GUI) users, data sources, rows, functions, features, etc.

 - In performance terms, the number of licenses may match the number of (major) database servers in use ... particularly where tables volumes are large.
 While it is not a one-for-one requirement, masking jobs run faster if the masking engines are installed/licensed on each large DB source or target system (to avoid both network and I/O contention).
 The best way to know your tolerable degradation point on a given install is through testing.

-In convenience terms, it's very common to also license the engine for local use on one or more IRI Workbench client dev/test PCs, where masking jobs are first designed and debugged, as well as on disaster recovery/failover systems.
+- In convenience terms, it's very common to also license the engine for local use on one or more IRI Workbench client dev/test PCs, where masking jobs are first designed and debugged, as well as on disaster recovery/failover systems.
 Regardless of the number of licenses however, IRI Workbench is always free to distribute.

-For dynamic data masking applications through the FieldShield 'Sandkey' API library (SDK) -- or for runtime decryption sites using the static FieldShield engine without IRI Workbench, documentation, or support -- there is more deeply discounted, volume-tiered, pricing.
+2) For dynamic data masking applications through the FieldShield 'Sandkey' API library (SDK) -- or for runtime decryption sites using the static FieldShield engine without IRI Workbench, documentation, or support -- there is more deeply discounted, volume-tiered, pricing.
 That is offered in a royalty covenant attached to a primary static data masking development license (which covers IRI support and the other features above).
 Dynamic data masking performed on the same systems/s) (hostname/s) on which the static data masking license is already installed does not require additional licensing, however.